sailuh/kaiaulu/README.md

 ## Overview

 Kaiaulu is an R package and common interface that helps with understanding evolving software development communities, and the artifacts (gitlog, mailing list, files, etc.) which developers collaborate and communicate about.
+You can read more Kaiaulu's motivation and architecture [in our paper's pre-print](https://arxiv.org/abs/2304.14570).

 Kaiaulu provides: